Passer au contenu

 • Verify the URL is publicly accessible and uses HTTPS (required for iOS and Android)

-• Check CORS headers for web apps
+• Vérifier CORS headers for web apps

-• Ensure the bundle format is correct
+• Ensure the Bundle format is correct

 Encryption errors: